Benchmark Computation of Morphological Complexity in the Functionalized Cahn-Hilliard Gradient Flow: Introduction

-Meaningful assessment of computational efficiency can be achieved from gradient flows \tcb{with strong nonlinear interactions that generate selection mechanisms that choose between distinct outcomes with small energy differences.} For motivation, we emulate the ``morphological complexity'' experiments conducted by \cite{Bates-BD}.
-By strongly dispersing (stirring) amphiphilic diblock polymers in solvent, and then allowing the mixture to relax, they observe the formation of a wide variety of structures whose evolution and end-state depend sensitively upon the polymer chain and mixture properties.
-See Figure\,\ref{f:Bates} and \cite{BD-Barnhill, Blanazs-09}.
-Reductions of the self-consistent mean field theory models of amphiphilic molecules in solvent leads to a singular family of FCH energies, \cite{CP-22}.
+Meaningful assessment of computational efficiency can be achieved from gradient flows that harbour strong nonlinear interactions that generate selection mechanisms between distinct outcomes with small energy differences.
+For motivation, we emulate the ``morphological complexity'' experiments presented in \cite{Bates-BD}.
+By strongly dispersing (stirring) amphiphilic diblock polymers in solvent, and then allowing the mixture to relax, the authors of that study observed the formation of a wide variety of structures whose evolution and end-state depend sensitively upon the polymer chain and mixture properties, see Figure\,\ref{f:Bates} and \cite{BD-Barnhill, Blanazs-09}.
+Reductions of the self-consistent mean field theory models of amphiphilic molecules in solvent can lead to a singular family of FCH energies, \cite{CP-22}.
 We modify these energies, mollifying the singularities to produce a family of computationally tractable, but highly nonlinear, FCH gradient flows similar to those studied earlier, \cite{Dai-13, Dai-15, Gavish-11}.
 We present a series of benchmark problems that recover the onset of morphological complexity.
-These benchmarks reveal a delicate balance between the rate of arrival of amphiphilic materials onto an interface and the gradient flow's selection of a least energy mechanism to redistribute the amphiphilic mass after its absorption.
-This rate-based selection mechanism yields a trichotomy of responses in which two-dimensional interfaces either grow by a regularized motion against curvature, under-go pearling bifurcations, or directly curve-split into networks of interfaces.
-We present \tcb{four} numerical schemes, each combining at least second order temporal discretization and pseudo-spectral spatial discretization.
-The FCH energy is computationally stiff \tcb{due to the strength of its nonlinear terms}.
-Each of the second order methods considered here balances implicit and explicit terms.
-Their efficiency is sensitive to the choice of the implicit terms, with improvements of several orders of magnitude possible when the methods are well \tcb{balanced}.
-These methods include an implicit-explicit (BDF2-\IMEX\!\!) method, \tcg{a second order exponential time differencing Runge-Kutta method (ETDRK2),} and a scalar auxiliary variable approach (BDF2-\SAV\!\!).
+These benchmarks are conducted in a regime in which interfacial width, controlled by $\varepsilon$, is small.
+They reveal a delicate balance between the rate of absorption of amphiphilic material onto an interface and the gradient flow's selection of a least energy mechanism to redistribute the amphiphilic mass along the interface after absorption.
+This rate-based selection mechanism yields a trichotomy of responses in which two-dimensional interfaces either grow by a regularized motion against curvature, under-go pearling bifurcations the form structure within the, or directly curve-split into networks of interfaces.
+We present four numerical schemes, each combining second-order temporal discretization and pseudo-spectral spatial discretization.
+The FCH energy is computationally stiff due to the strength of its nonlinear terms.
+Each of the second order methods considered balance implicit and explicit terms.
+Their efficiency is sensitive to the choice of the implicit terms, with improvements of several orders of magnitude possible when the methods are well balanced.
+These methods include an implicit-explicit (BDF2-\IMEX\!\!) method, a second order exponential time differencing Runge-Kutta method (ETDRK2), and a scalar auxiliary variable approach (BDF2-\SAV\!\!).
 The latter scheme features provably unconditional modified energy stability properties.
 All of these schemes are linear in their implicit stage.
 We compare these with a fully implicit, second order, backward differentiation scheme based upon a preconditioned steepest descent with approximate line search (BDF2-\PSD\!\!) for the nonlinear solve.
-We will drop the `BDF2' and `RK2' components of the acronyms in the sequel for the sake of brevity.
+For brevity we drop the `BDF2' and `RK2' components of the acronyms in the sequel.